 I had never done any sports before, besides using my indoor bike from time to time, and I had been eating crap for years like lots of sugar, and lots of fried, ready-to-eat fast food.
 No wonder that I had back pain and skin problems.

-My back was arched, and I couldn’t even touch the ground with my fingertips, I’m not sure if I could reach down ton my knees with a straight back at that time.
-I was thin, but so out of shape physically, mentally, and also emotionally.
+When I tried to do a forward fold, my back was arched, and I couldn’t even touch the ground with my fingertips – I’m not sure if I could reach down to my knees with a straight back at that time.
+I was skinny, but so out of shape physically, mentally, and also emotionally.

-So I went there, and I was more than surprised that Yoga was utterly different than what I had imagined it to be.
+So I went to my first Yoga class, and I was more than surprised that Yoga was utterly different than what I had imagined it to be.
 I was shocked at how much I struggled with even the most basic beginner poses.
 In my early 20s!
 I realized that I had absolutely no connection at all with my own body.
-I had never before tried to feel my body consciously, and all these slow, mindful movements blew me aways.
+I had never before tried to feel my body consciously, and all these slow, mindful movements blew me away.

 After practicing for a few years, I wanted to learn more about Yoga and the philosophy, so I signed up for a teacher training in 2015 and started teaching in early 2016.
 The teacher training itself was a significant milestone on my personal spiritual journey, as it brought me so much closer to what I actually want to do in life.

-Ever since, I’ve been teaching classes every week.
-I have to admit: sometimes I don’t feel up to it.
+Ever since, I’ve been teaching classes every week and I truly enjoy it.
+Still I have to admit: sometimes I just don’t feel up to it.
 I mean, I’m human just like everyone else, and we all have some good and some bad days.
 Trying to guide someone else on a day when I feel uninspired can be tough sometimes.
-But every single time after teaching a class, I am so grateful that I got the opportunity to do just that because It always makes me feel great and grateful.
+But every single time after teaching a class, I am so grateful that I get the opportunity to do just that because It always makes me feel great and joyful.

 Let it flow